Last updated on November 20, 2025

 #2.
 Sneak Attack

 Want to spend 1 mana for a Blightsteel Colossus with haste?
 Sneak Attack is for you.
 Legacy Sneak and Show has been highlighting how unfair this effect can be; in Commander, with ample spicy creatures and explosive death triggers at your disposal, this enchantment can end a game out of nowhere.
-Pair it with Sundial of the Infinite or Obeka, Brute Chronologist to keep the creatures forever by “stifling” the sacrifice trigger!
+Pair it with Sundial of the Infinite or Obeka, Brute Chronologist to end your turn and keep the creatures forever by “stifling” the sacrifice trigger!

 #1.
 Underworld Breach